 1. Discuss potential projects with the discipline coordinator

-Contact Ros Gall, the discipline coordinator for the Faculty of Veterinary and Agricultural Sciences.
+Contact lan Bland, the discipline coordinator for the Faculty of Veterinary and Agricultural Sciences.

 This form must be completed by the student and supervisor and signed off by the relevant discipline coordinator, then submitted via Stop 1's Enrolment Variation Form.